 Citroen adds to the car’s airy and relaxed atmosphere, by making good use of a large glass area that includes quarter-light windows in the A-pillars that give the car a sense of space its rivals can’t quite match.

 Citroen’s cars have always tended to be comfortable and the C4 Picasso is no exception to the rule.

 The C4 Picasso moves with little road, engine and wind noise at any speed and its soft, yet supportive seats add to the overall feeling of relaxation that surrounds it.

 Citroen offers six engine levels, but the 1.6 e-HDi has the best acceleration.
 A possible downside to driving the C4 Picasso, is that its gearshift can feel notchy at times, and while the large, thick-rimmed steering wheel delivers positive turn-in, its feedback could be better.
-As expected for a five-seat MPV, there’s a fair amount of body roll in corners, but it’s more controlled than some of its rivals.

 The C4 Picasso is based on the new EMP2 platform shared by Citroen, Peugeot and General Motors for a variety of mid-sized and compact cars.
 The platform, made of steel and aluminium plus a raft of revised engines, make the C4 Picasso more efficient than ever.